Cosmia praeacuta (Smith, 1894)

 Photograph copyright: Merrill A. Peterson

-Cosmia praeacuta is a common small to medium-sized moth (FW length 14–17 mm) with variable black to powdery gray wings, pale gray to ochre filled spots, and dark gray hindwings that occurs in conifer forests throughout our region during late summer.
+Cosmia praeacuta is a common, small to medium-sized moth (FW length 14–17 mm) that occurs in coniferous forests throughout our region during late summer.
+It has variable black to powdery gray forewings, pale gray to ochre filled spots, and dark gray hindwings.
 The forewing color is variable, usually powdery gray with faint yellow shading east of the Cascades and blackish with a rusty or wine-red suffusion west of the mountains.
 The base of the wing medial to the antemedial line and the anal angle are darker gray in light specimens.
-Some melanic specimens hae extensive light yellow between the veins in the terminal area.
+Some melanic specimens have extensive light yellow between the veins in the terminal area.
 The antemedial line is thick, black, and indistinct, smoothly convex toward the outer margin across the wing.
 The postmedial line is thinner black and weakly scalloped, drawn toward the base on both margins and S-shaped elsewhere, laterally convex around the reniform spot and concave in the fold.
 The median line is gray, strongest near the costa.
 The subterminal line is pale and uneven, usually evident across the wing but occasionally only near the apex.
 It is preceded by blackish gray shades at both margins.
 The terminal line is thin, black.
 The orbicular and reniform spots are similar, outlined in thin black lines and filled with light gray, light ochre-gray, or dull orange.
 The orbicular spot is oval, slightly diamond-shaped, or teardrop-shaped.
 The reniform spot is kidney-shaped.
 The claviform spot is black, small.
 The hindwing is uniform sooty gray.
 The fringe is pale yellow, pink in dark specimens with red-brown on the forewing.
 The head and thorax are gray, usually with rusty or wine-red on the central thorax.
 The male antenna is biserrate.

 This species can be identified by the combination of even gray to black forewing with thick excurved antemedial line, uniform light gray, ochre, or orange spots, and dark hindwing.
 It is most likely to be confused with Cosmia elisae, especially east of the Cascade Mountains where the forewings of C. praeacuta are lighter gray.
 These species are most readily distinguished by the color of the hindwings.
 Those of C. praeacuta are uniform dark gray while those of C. elisae are mottled light and dark gray.
 The lateral reniform spot of C. elisae is more deeply indented than that of C. praeacuta.
 Melanic specimens of C. praeacuta from west of the Cascades are unlikely to be confused with other moths.